akimd/vcsn/README.md

 Quick Start
 -----------

-Vcsn must installed to be used.
+Vcsn must be installed to be used.
 Once you installed it, here are a few commands to help you start using it.

 - `vcsn python` or `vcsn ipython`